Blxee/simple_shell/README.md

 ./compile.sh
 ```

-This will produce a `hsh` executable,
+This will produce a `shell` executable,
 you can run it in interactive mode:

 ```
-./hsh
+./shell
-$ /bin/pwd
+$ pwd
 /home
 $ ^C
 ```